scienmanas/InfoPulse/README.md

 ## 🔥 Contributing

-Contributions are always welcome!.
-You can contribute by raising bugs or adding a new features.
-Currently, we are working on implementing differenting language support.
-Additionally you can contact me by my email: **iamscientistmanas@gmail.com**
+Contributions are always welcome!
+Additionally you can contact me by my email: **iamscientistmanas@gmail.com**.
+Some features which are developmemt and contributions can be made are:

+- [] Path with password (in .env) and a cron job associated to it to delete the old news after a certain time intervals also in other endpoints too.
+- [] Support for different languages.

 ## 📷 Screenshots